KULL-Centre/ProteinUnfolding2D/README.md

 # activate environment in default shell
 edm shell --environment ProteinUnfolding2D

+# first time you may need to enable widgets to see the slider in denaturent plots
+jupyter nbextension enable --py widgetsnbextension

 # open notebook in default browser
 jupyter notebook examples/ACBP_unfolding2d.ipynb
 ```